 When I was punted the football, I ran with it… all the way down the field for a touchdown.

+Are you struggling with how to attract more customers to your photography business?
+What’s working for you?
 How did you book a photography gig in a weird way?
 Share your story below in the comments.